Chinese Journal of International Law

 Rule 3b.
 Date of your paper and subsequent changes.
 In the auto-bio footnote, please state the date on which the paper is completed (normally the date on which the Journal and the author agree that the paper is already for type-setting by the publisher).
 Because of the tremendous costs involved in changing materials after type-setting, at the page-proofing stage, the authors are not supposed to make substantial substantive changes.
 Rather, you are supposed to correct mistakes only.
 Subsequent developments may be briefly noted, or briefly discussed in the form of a post-script at the end of this paper or in a footnote at the end of the paper.
 We request that the author notify the Editor-in-Chief of any material substantive changes made at page-proofing stage.

 Rule 3c.
 Paragraph numbering.
 As from vol. 6, no. 1 (2007), every author is asked to number every paragraph (or a small group of two or three if the content of these units can be better grouped in just one paragraph) in every submission.
-This rule is intended to promote research and precision in citation to the articles published in the Journal.
-This makes it possible for a reader to cite to parts of a paper in html format.
+This rule is intended to promote precision in citation to particular text within an article published in the Journal.
+Furthermore, this makes it possible for a reader to cite to parts of a paper in html format; without paragraph numbers it is very difficult to pinpoint particular text within a html file.
+Hit here for notes on how to do paragraph numbering.

 Rule 4a.
 Block quote: only left indent 0.26 inch; NO right indent; there is a blank line space before and after the block quote.
 There are NO quotation marks at the beginning or after the block quote.